evanthegrayt/dotfiles/README.md

 per-computer they purchase.
 However, I regularly have to set up my workflow on various VMs and Vagrant boxes, and I got tired of contstantly having to manually set up `vim`, `rvm`, `zsh`, `virtualbox`, `vagrant`, `git-lfs`, and the like.
-So, as any good developer would do, I made a script that does it all for me.
+So, I made a script that does it all for me.

 ### Installation and Features
 These are my personal configuration files, and I've taken a lot of steps to make